canonical/charmed-magma/docs/how-to/integrate_charmed_magma_access_gateway_to_orchestrator.md

 ## Relate the Access Gateway with the Orchestrator

-Offer the orchestrator relation outside of the orchestrator model:
+Offer the orchestrator relation outside the orchestrator model:

 ```bash
 juju offer orc8r-nginx:orchestrator